christopherseaman/datasci_217/07/index.md

 - pandas provides convenient plotting methods directly on DataFrames and Series.
 - Simplifies the creation of plots without explicitly using Matplotlib commands.
-- *It's like having a fast-pass to plotting—skip the lines and get straight to the fun!*

 ---